knewyousir/webFEI-session-6a/readme.md

 </body>
 ```

-And add the template to our routes:
+Add a second path to our routes:

 ```js
 app.config(function config($locationProvider, $routeProvider) {